 Show detailsContinuing Education Activity

 Gonococcal conjunctivitis (GC), also known as gonococcal ophthalmia neonatorum in newborns, is an eye infection caused by the bacterium Neisseria gonorrhea.
 This condition occurs when the eyes come into contact with infected genital secretions.
-Physical examination typically reveals symptoms such as conjunctival chemosis, discharge, tenderness, eyelid edema, and preauricular lymphadenopathy.
+Physical examination typically reveals conjunctival chemosis, discharge, tenderness, eyelid edema, and preauricular lymphadenopathy.
 Although the global incidence of GC in newborns is under 1%, it remains a serious condition that can lead to complications like blindness or systemic infections, including meningitis, if left untreated.
-Fortunately, GC is largely preventable through appropriate prenatal screening and chemoprophylaxis.
+Fortunately, GC is preventable mainly through appropriate prenatal screening and chemoprophylaxis.

 Through this course, participants gain a comprehensive understanding of the evaluation and treatment of gonococcal conjunctivitis.
-The course emphasizes the importance of early diagnosis and the implementation of effective treatment strategies.
+The course emphasizes the importance of early diagnosis and effective treatment strategies.
 Also highlighted is the value of interprofessional collaboration, which improves outcomes by ensuring coordinated care.
 By integrating the expertise of obstetricians, pediatricians, ophthalmologists, and nurses, patients benefit from timely interventions that can prevent severe complications and promote recovery.

 Objectives: